-Length Indicator: The number of bytes in the fixed portion of the header (up to and including the Router Type field).
+- Length Indicator: The number of bytes in the fixed portion of the header (up to and including the Router Type field). - Minor Version: 1 or, 2 (if the router supports Aggregated Routes). , ignored on receipt.

 Multi-homed Non-routing Server, abbreviated NR in the diagram, (1 bit): When this field contains one, the system has more than one network interface, but does not forward traffic from one network segment to another.